Learning Paths on AWS

 c.
 Install the AWS Lambda templates with the AWS Lambda NuGet package by running

 d.
-Verify that the new AWS Lambda templates have been installed by review the updated available templates presented for Lambda.
+Verify that the new AWS Lambda templates have been installed by reviewing the updated available templates presented for Lambda by typing the following command on the command line:

 e.
 Download and unzip the OrderFlowers file.

-f.
-In the command line or terminal window, go to the OrderFlowers folder by typing the command:
+g.
+In the command line or terminal window, go to the OrderFlowers folder and package the lambda by typing in following commands:

 Option 3: Create a Lambda Function Using the AWS Management Console